motheblackcat/lk/README.md

 Currently Known Issues:

-- Attack sound can be heard without the animation when spamming attack
+- Attack sound can be heard without the animation when spamming attack (attack is registered though)
 - Jump sound can be heard without jumping when spamming it along using an Sweapon
 - Damage boost on enemy (Bigger jump while taking damage)